tmray/tmray.github.com/_drafts/how-martin-mull-and-fred-willard-changed-my-musical-path.md

 I was looking for something different.

-Problem was I didn't know where to look for it.
+But I didn't know where to look for it.
 There wasn't a streaming service at the time to suggest something.

-But I found a suggestion in the most unlikely place.
+Then I found a suggestion in the most unlikely place.
 A **Nick-at-nite** TV program.

 The show was called **Fernwood Tonight**.